The Multiplication Formulas of Weighted Quantum Cluster Functions: 2-Calabi--Yau triangulated categories and multiplication formula

-\begin{remark} Similar to the case in section, the refinement of $X_L$ still depends on choice of $\epsilon$ which is not unique.
-But, although different $\epsilon$ may derives different integrals, the final result is still equal to $X_L$ itself. \end{remark}
+\begin{Remark} Similar to the case in Section~\ref{sec3}, the refinement of $X_L$ still depends on the choice of $\epsilon$ which is not unique.
+But, although different $\epsilon$ lead to different refinements, they all evaluate to $X_L$ in the end. \end{Remark}